connect-midhunr/sentiment-analysis-covid19-related-tweets/README.md

 ## :book: Text Processing

-<li>Stemming is used for text normalization since getting base words is more crucial than the meaning of words to determine whether the message is positive or not.</li>
+<li>Lemmatization is used for text normalization since meaning of words is more crucial than the getting base words to determine which class the text data belongs to.</li>
 <li>TF-IDF was used for feature extraction from text since just the importance of words also needs to be considered.</li>

 ## :book: Modelling